Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 LED light– It helps with cut line visibility and therefore cutting accuracy.
 While not necessary, it’s handy, especially in places with reduced access to light.

-I hope this article has helped you with choosing the best compact circular saw and you’ve learned one thing or two about this type of saws.
+I hope this article has helped you with choosing the best compact circular saw and you’ve learned one thing or two about compact circular saws.
 If you have any questions, leave a comment below and I’ll be happy to help you the best I can 🙂

 Don’t have time to read now?
 Pin it for later to your woodworking power tools board, thanks!